symfony-cmf/symfony-cmf-docs/getting-started/routing.rst

     $content = new Content('my content');
     $route->setRouteContent($content);

-    // now configure some parameters, do not forget the leading slash if you want /projects/{id} and not /projects{id}
+    // now define an id parameter; do not forget the leading slash if you want /projects/{id} and not /projects{id}
     $route->setVariablePattern('/{id}');
     $route->setRequirement('id', '\d+');
     $route->setDefault('id', 1);